2014 Athlete Criteria and Tier System

-Applicable events are those on the Olympic Games program and events approved by AAC and the High Performance staff as supporting development of Olympic and IAAF World Championships in Athletics' participants.
-Athletes who qualify for the various tiers will have primary access to HP Programs such as: domestic competitive opportunities, domestic relay program, international competitive opportunities, sport performance workshops, medical reimbursement, stipends, elite athlete health insurance, DISC, St. Vincent's medical program, and coaches' stipends.
+Applicable events are the forty seven (47) events on the Olympic Games program and events approved by AAC and the High Performance staff as supporting development of Olympic and IAAF World Championships in Athletics' participants.
+Athletes who qualify for the various tiers will have primary access to HP Programs such as: domestic competitive opportunities, domestic relay program, international competitive opportunities, sport performance workshops, medical reimbursement, stipends, elite athlete health insurance, St. Vincent's medical program, and coaches' stipends.

-Tier 1: Athletes qualify for all USATF and USOC benefits and are those athletes who have achieved any of the following:
+Tier 1: Athletes in this category qualify for all USATF and USOC benefits, provided they have achieved any of the following:

-Tier 2: Athletes qualify for the majority of USATF and USOC benefits, albeit sometimes at a lower dollar amount, and they must have achieved any of the following:
+Tier 2: Athletes in this category qualify for the majority of USATF and USOC benefits, albeit sometimes at a lower dollar amount, provided they have achieved any of the following:

-Tier 3: Athletes qualify for a limited number of benefits.
+Tier 3: : Athletes in this category qualify for a special package of benefits.
 However, as Immediate Post Collegians (IPC's), they have exclusive access to the Post Collegiate Scholarship Fund.
-Further, there are also many IPC's who, based on their ranking and performance profile, qualify for and are entitled to the benefits of Tier 1 or Tier 2 programs.
+Further, there are also many IPC's who, based on their ranking and or performance profile, qualify for and are entitled to the benefits of the Tier 1 or Tier 2 programs.
 Athletes in this category must have achieved the following:

-Tier 4: Athletes qualify for a limited number of benefits, albeit sometimes at a lower dollar amount, and they must have achieved the following:
+Tier 4: Athletes in this category qualify for a limited number of benefits, albeit sometimes at a lower dollar amount, and they must have achieved the following: